onestardao/WFGY/ProblemMap/Twin_Atlas/demos/README.md

 At the current stage, these statements are fair:

 - the demo layer already has a clear purpose
-- the killer demo direction is already defined
-- the MVP contrast is already structurally meaningful
+- the dual-track structure is already meaningful
 - the demo folder already serves as a visible proof surface for Twin Atlas
-- the first case direction is already strong enough to support public explanation
+- the contrast logic is already strong enough to support public explanation
-- the demos already help translate Twin Atlas from concept into visible behavior
+- the demo layer already helps translate Twin Atlas from concept into visible behavior

-These are strong statements, but still honest.
+These are strong statements.

+They are also honest statements.

 ---